12 Best Things To Do In Cainta, Philippines

 Source: Photo by Wikimedia Commons user Raffy-ish used under CC BY-SA 3.0

 The Philippines’ oldest petroglyphs can be seen in Angono, Rizal.
 These 127 different figures include a variety of shapes such as human, animal, and geometric shapes.
 For adults, the entrance fee is only 0.4 USD and it costs 0.2 USD for children.
-The site is only open from Mondays to Fridays from 9:00 am to 4:00 pm.
+You can visit early in the morning to avoid the crowds and heat and have a pleasant viewing experience.

 Angono Petroglyphs